AY2526S1-CS2103T-F10-2/tp/docs/UserGuide.md

 **Behavior:**

-* Favorite persons are marked with a star (★) in the person list
+* favourite persons are marked with a star (★) in the person list
-* Cannot favorite a person who is already favorited
+* Cannot favourite a person who is already favourited
-* Cannot unfavorite a person who is not favorited
+* Cannot unfavourite a person who is not favourited
 * Name matching is case-insensitive with automatic whitespace trimming
-* If multiple persons have the same name, an error is shown.
-Use index instead.

 <div markdown="span" class="alert alert-primary">

 **:bulb: Tip:**

-* Use `favs` command to quickly view all your favorite contacts.
+* Use `favs` command to quickly view all your favourite contacts.
-* Combine favorites with course filtering to find your closest study partners in specific modules.

 </div>